Professor

 Music Theory, the Symposium on Music and Nature, and the Bridges International Conference.

 early and contemporary works.
-In 2009 she performed John Cage’s Organ2/ASLSP in a 15-hour uninterrupted performance at Towson University, and also performed slightly
+In 2009 she performed John Cage’s Organ2/ASLSP in a 15-hour uninterrupted performance at Towson University, and since has performed

-shorter realizations of this work in 2017 at Leeds Cathedral for the Performing Indeterminacy Conference, and in 2012 at the nief-norf Research Summit.
-Her recording, Light and Dark and In Between, released on the Raven CD label, features contemporary music played on organs in
+slightly shorter realizations of this work at Leeds Cathedral for the Performing Indeterminacy Conference, and at the nief-norf Research Summit in 2012.
+Her recording, Light and Dark and In Between (Raven label), features contemporary music played on organs in Baltimore.
+In 2017

-Baltimore.
-In 2017 Luchese received a Maryland State Arts Council Individual Artist
+Luchese received a Maryland State Arts Council Individual Artist Award for classical